vtmattedi/RTSim/Readme.md

 To build the app into an standalone executable binary I used Node's own SEA.

+Note:
+1. Node 24 is require for node SEA.
+2. If you run this inside WSL you will need to install node and npm in the WSL itself and not use via windows (default)

 There build scripts available that follows the steps on Node's documentation.

 * Windows: